schubergphilis/xs2a/doc/roadmap.md

 - Validate Qwac certificate.
 - Support get transaction information for a given account.
 Embedded approach.
 - Migration to package and Maven GroupId "de.adorsys.psd2": aspsp-profile, aspsp-mockserver
+- Fix the account consent information request to return link information.
+- Add endpoint updateBLOB for PIS consent to Consent Management Service.

 ## version 1.9 (planned date: 12.10.2018)
+- Confirmation of funds request.
+Add interface on side of SPI.
 - Add validation of TPP data
 - Update of Payment cancellation request according to specification 1.2
 - Support of Signing baskets.